$hp$-optimal convergence of the original DG method for linear hyperbolic problems on special simplicial meshes: Conclusions

 \section{Conclusions}

 We analyzed $\p$-optimal approximation properties of the CDG operator in the $L^2$ norm and the $L^2$ norm of the trace on simplices with only one outflow facet in 1D, 2D, and 3D.
 These results are instrumental in deriving $\p$-optimal error estimates for the original DG method on special simplicial meshes.
-Numerical experiments validate the predicted convergence rates measured in the $L^2$ norm also for convection fields and meshes not satisfying the assumptions used in our proofs; super-convergence is observed for the error measured in the full DG norm.
+Numerical experiments validate the predicted convergence rates measured in the $L^2$ norm also for convection fields and meshes not satisfying the assumptions used in our proofs; {convergence rates} are observed for the error measured in the full DG norm {that are better than those proven in theory}.

+\paragraph*{Acknowledgements.} We are very grateful to the anonymous referees who helped us to improve the presentation and readability of the paper.
+LM is member of the Gruppo Nazionale Calcolo Scientifico-Istituto Nazionale di Alta Matematica (GNCS-INdAM) and was partially supported by the Italian MIUR through the PRIN Grant No. 2022-NAZ-0279.

 { }